anselmoferreira/remote-sensing-sensitive-analysis/README.md

 I am not using SMOTE nor another CNN as you can see in main.py.
 This happens because I lost the submodel's 3 weights for both bags (probably I did not save them or overwritted the model files after the two-fold cross validation) :-(.

+I am using in the code a previous version of the experiment, which applies the normalized fused feature vectors to an SVM classifier.

-You can try SMOTE here, or you can try training submodel 3 from the folder train_the_models folder.
-The difference will not be too much (about 0.5/1% in accuracy)
+You can try SMOTE in the code, or you can try training submodel 3 from the folder train_the_models folder and also add SMOTE in the training data.
+The difference in terms of accuracy will not be too much (about 0.5/1% in accuracy)

 Any doubts please contact me: